edamametechnologies/.github/profile/README.md

 ## For administrators: EDAMAME Dashboard
 - Go to the freely available beta of the SaaS service for Enterprises including a demo on a simulated domain : https://dashboard.edamame.tech
 - From there create your domain, verify it and onboard your users through the Onboarding tab.
+## For developers: EDAMAME Posture
+When used in the context of managing access to source code, our solution uniquely allows to:
+- Inspect every single device accessing the source Code (and secrets)
+- Enforce security and compliance up to the edge through Conditional Access Control
+- Uplevel security for developers, whatever device they use (corporate-owned, contractor devices…) hand in hand with existing security stacks
+- Expand CI/CD security to the edge, through automated hardening and posture enforcement Our CLI tool and github action is ideal to harden and check the security of a CI/CD runner as seen in this Github action: https://github.com/edamametechnologies/edamame_posture_action
 ## Access Control Integrations
 - Check here how to integrate your own Condition Access system with EDAMAME: https://github.com/edamametechnologies/integrations
 ## Ressources